 In order to avoid fees through EZ School Apps, please send a check to Presentation Academy's business office and indicate in the memo line the funds are for student's lunches.

 Textbooks

 Presentation textbooks are bought and sold through BNC Services at bnck-12.com.
-There is an on-campus buyback opportunity on the last day of school.
+There is an online buyback opportunity at the end of the school year.

 Campus Store